-The worldwide appointment of the Monaco Grand Prix is scheduled for June 6, 1984.
-At the appointment, the McLaren team arrives after having seriously risked not being able to participate.
-In fact, from Stuttgart, on May 22, 1984 it was learned that the strike by the German metalworkers that was paralyzing the automotive industry could have put Lauda and Prost in difficulty in the race in Monte Carlo, given that Porsche, which supplies the engines to the McLaren, had been hit by the strikes, and therefore it was assumed that it would be difficult to prepare the engines and have the spare parts.
-In fact, Hans Metzger, the designer of the Porsche engine, said:
+The Monaco Grand Prix takes place on June 6th, 1984.
+McLaren arrives in the Principality after having risked not being able to participate.
+In fact, from Stuttgart, on May 22nd, 1984, the team got to know that the strike by the German metalworkers that was paralyzing the automotive industry could have put Lauda and Prost in difficulty in the race in Monte Carlo, given that Porsche, which supplies the engines to the McLaren, had been hit and therefore it was assumed that it would be difficult to prepare the engines and have the spare parts.
+Hans Metzger, the designer of the Porsche engine, said:

 "Our difficulties will further aggravate for the Canadian Grand Prix in mid-June".

-But in the end, the problem is solved in time, so the attention of the public for the Monaco Grand Prix is obviously all directed to the two title contenders, as well as teammates in McLaren: Niki Lauda and Alain Prost.
+But in the end, the problem is solved in time, so the attention of the public for the Monaco Grand Prix is obviously on the two title contenders, as well as teammates in McLaren: Niki Lauda and Alain Prost.

-The 1984 is also Senna’s debut season, at that time just one of many young prospects who was close to McLaren, Williams and Brabham during the winter, but who eventually signed with the lesser known Toleman.
-The first five races have always been run in dry conditions, so no one can imagine how fast the Brazilian can be if put in the conditions he prefers.
+1984 is also Senna’s debut season, at that time just one of many young prospects who were close to McLaren, Williams and Brabham during the winter, but who eventually signed with the lesser-known Toleman.
+The first five races were in dry conditions, so no one can imagine how fast the Brazilian can be if put under the rain, where he's faster.
 His car is of medium-low rank, and at the moment only a crazy race can do for him.
 He will be the outsider on Sunday.
-But let's go in order.

 On the first day of testing, on Thursday, the fastest is Michele Alboreto, who precedes Derek Warwick and Prost.
 The Ferrari driver uses a particular strategy with tires: first using three soft tires and one hard on the left rear, then replacing only the left tires, and finally with two other new tires, changing the two worn tires.
-With this conformation he gets the time from first place.
-The left rear tire is the most stressed, for this reason Ferrari chooses to use the harder compound, to guarantee a greater number of laps.
+With this conformation, he gets the time from first place.
+The left rear tire is the most stressed so Ferrari chooses to use the harder compound, to be sure to complete a greater number of laps.

-After qualifying, Michele Alboreto is extremely confident and convinced that he can win on this circuit:
+After qualifying, Michele Alboreto is confident that he can win on this circuit:

 Even the lawyer Gianni Agnelli, who suddenly entered the Ferrari awning when no one was waiting for him, after having walked around the dismantled cars for a long time and slowly, tells reporters:

 "I spoke to Ferrari yesterday.
 He was happy with Alboreto's time.
-After all, if there is a circuit where we are naturally favorites, this is it.
-How will it go afterwards?
+After all, if there is a circuit where we are natural favorites, this is it.
+How will it go afterward?
 I don't know".